scalar-labs/scalardb/docs/getting-started-with-cosmosdb.md

 ## Install prerequisites

-Scalar DB is written in Java and uses Cosmos DB as an underlining storage implementation, so the following software is required to run it.
+Scalar DB and simple electronic money applications are written in Java.
+Azure Cosmos DB is used for storage implementation.
+So the following software and Azure Cosmos DB account are required to run it.

 * [Oracle JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (OpenJDK 8) or higher
 * Other libraries used from the above are automatically installed through gradle